 It plays several indispensable roles in normal physiological functions in the human body.
 Taurine can be considered as a semi-essential amino acid, as it can be synthesized from dietary cysteine.
 However, diet remains a significant source of taurine.
 It is considered an essential nutrient in preterm infants, as they have much lower activity of enzymes needed for taurine synthesis.
 Human breast milk contains about 50 mg/L of taurine compared to cow milk having 1 mg/L .
 Taurine has been an ingredient in commercial infant formula since the 1980s in the United States, with concentration around 10 mg/L.

-Mammalian taurine synthesis occurs in the pancreas via the cysteine sulfinic acid pathway [BioCyc ID: PWY-5331] from L-cysteine via the action of cysteine dioxygenase (CDO).
+Mammalian taurine synthesis occurs in the liver via the cysteine sulfinic acid pathway [BioCyc ID: PWY-5331] from L-cysteine via the action of cysteine dioxygenase (CDO).
 CDO regulates intracellular cysteine levels, as high levels can be toxic, with low cysteine levels causing degradation of this enzyme and vice versa.
 The rate limiting step of the taurine synthesis is the enzyme cysteine sulfinic acid decarboxylase (CSAD).
 Certain animals like mice have a high expression of this enzyme and can synthesize taurine in sufficient quantities provided adequate cysteine in diet.
 Carnivorous animals like cats and dogs have a lower expression of CSAD and thus require taurine from their diet.
 Taurine depletion results in cardiomyopathy in these animals.

 Diet is the main source of taurine in humans with meat, poultry and especially seafood being rich sources.
 Low taurine intake has been correlated with lower plasma and urine taurine in vegans .
 Total body taurine is regulated via the kidney, with increased taurine excretion under high exogenous taurine loads.
 Taurine supplements increase tissue taurine concentration .
 It is estimated that a 70 kg Human contains about 5-7g of taurine .